Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Recently my Golden Retriever turned one year old, and shortly afterward, we decided to have him neutered.
 A friend who also has a Golden Retriever expressed surprise that we waited so long since the long-standing advice has been to neuter before sexual maturity or before six months of age.

-I explained to my friend that we inquired with our vet on the best age, and based on that advice and our research, we felt there was sufficient evidence that it was in our dog’s best interest to wait.
+I explained to my friend that we inquired with our vet about the best age, and based on that advice and our research, we felt there was sufficient evidence that it was in our dog’s best interest to wait.

 Neutering a Golden Retriever should be delayed until one year of age or older due to a greater risk for some joint disorders and cancers if done earlier.
 Evidence suggests that neutering beyond a year of age reduces some of the increased risks for these health issues versus neutering at an earlier age.